wexw/Joint-Registration-of-Multiple-Point-Clouds-for-Fast-Particle-Fusion-in-Localization-Microscopy/README.md

 ## Acknowledgements
 Thanks to Ronald Ligteringen for his help in testing and compiling the code.
 Thanks to Sobhan Haghparast for his efforts in improving the mex files.
+Thanks to Isabel Droste for her careful testing and valuable suggestions for improving the code.

 We reused and adapted some files from the following sources:

 [1] Haghparast, Sobhan, et al. <S.Haghparast@tudelft.nl>  Continuous heterogeneity detection https://gitlab.tudelft.nl/imphys/ci/chd

-[2] Heydarian, Hamidreza, et al. "Template-free 2D particle fusion in localization microscopy."
+[2] Heydarian, Hamidreza, etThanks to Isabel Droste for her careful testing and valuable suggestions for improving the code. al. "Template-free 2D particle fusion in localization microscopy."
 Nature methods 15.10 (2018): 781-784.

 [3] Heydarian, Hamidreza, et al. "3D particle averaging and detection of macromolecular symmetry in localization microscopy."
 Nature Communications 12.1 (2021): 2847.